Dog Care 101

 • Overly attached — to the point that they can become almost unable to function without each other.
 So, for example, if one has to spend time at the vet, the other may completely melt down or seem uninterested in the things they used to enjoy.
 Their greatest fear is being alone.

-• Fearful of strangers and any other stimuli they are not familiar with (loud noises, other dogs, new environments, etc).
+• Fearful of strangers and any other stimuli they are not familiar with (loud noises, other dogs, new environments).
 They feel safe only when they’re in the company of their sibling.
 And they might display this fear as anxiety, aggression, or some other nervous behavior.

 • Difficult to train — because they have less of a desire to please their human than most puppies do.
 They’re more interested in each other than in what you (or anyone else) is saying to them.

-• Aggressive — inter-dog aggression is common because sibling puppies play hard… and they fight even harder!
+• Aggressive — inter-dog aggression is common because sibling puppies play hard.
+And they fight even harder!
 So any time they have a dispute, it can quickly get out of control.
 Bullying behavior by the more dominant dog is likely — if the dogs are unable to define their social hierarchy together.
-Eventually, this type of behavior turns into ongoing aggression between the two dogs.
-It’s worth noting that sibling pups with inter-dog aggression tend to show hostility towards other dogs as well.
+Eventually, this type of behavior can turn into ongoing aggression between the two dogs.
+(It’s worth noting that sibling pups with inter-dog aggression tend to show hostility towards other dogs as well.)

 Preventing Littermate Syndrome takes a lot of extra time and patience.
 I mean, it’s hard enough to raise just one puppy at a time.
-Raising two puppies together and trying to prevent Littermate Syndrome symptoms from showing up takes a lot of work.
+Raising two puppies together AND trying to prevent Littermate Syndrome symptoms from showing up can take a lot of work.

 Most experts recommend against getting two puppies that are siblings (or even getting two dogs that are within 6 months of each other in age, from the same litter or not!) — for the reason that their individual growth becomes stunted if they are not separated enough during their first 6 months.